-What treatment do you recommend for pigmentation, including on the under-eye area?
+What products do you recommend for pigmentation, including on the under-eye area?

 Under the eye area, pigmentation is not always the issue.
 Dark rings are often because the skin is getting thinner and under eye blood vessels are becoming more visible.
 If the skin is red and itchy and getting darker this may suggest post inflammatory hyperpigmentation and as such using the gentlest products here is important.
 Look at the Toleriane Ultra range by La Roche-Posay.
 Remember hands (e.g. nail products) can cause under eye allergies as we are always touching this area.

-What can I do to prevent and reduce age spots?
+What can I do to prevent and reduce the appearance age spots?

 Wear a high factor sun cream with SPF 50 and good UVA cover.
 In these situations I favour light reflective mineral sun creams (e.g, zinc oxide).
 Use topical vitamin C products that help mitigate against the free radical damage from UV exposure which results in pigmentation.
 The active version of vitamin C suppresses enzymes in the pathway of pigmentation.
 Finally cleanse at night to help remove pollution particles that contribute to so-called age spots and collagen damage.